GSTT-CSC/XNAT/docs/SOP-Training.md

 <!-- DEIDENTIFICATION -->
 <a name="deidentification"><h3>De-identification, anonymisation, and pseudo-anonymisation</h3></a>
-Before any medical data can be used in projects for secondary purposes, i.e.  i.e. indirect care such as research or training AI algorithms, it must first be **completely de-identified/anonymised such that no data used can be traced back to any individual**.
-To do this, the DICOM tags need to be altered, deleted or manipulated in such a way that the image no longer describes the individual.
+Before any medical data can be used in projects for secondary purposes, i.e. indirect care such as research or training AI algorithms, it must first be **completely de-identified/anonymised such that no data used can be traced back to any individual**.
+To do this, the DICOM tags need to be altered, deleted or manipulated in such a way that the image cannot be used to identify the individual.

 However, because (1) there are many DICOM tags within a DICOM header and (2) it is not always straightforward to determine what is and is not identifiable information, [DICOM Standards Supplement 142](https://www.dicomstandard.org/News-dir/ftsup/docs/sups/sup142.pdf) was created.
 This outlines best de-identification practices for purposes of clinical trials, and we have adopted this same standard for our de-identification approach (see [here](https://github.com/GSTT-CSC/XNAT/tree/main/docs#anonymisation) for more information).

 <!-- XNAT -->
 <a name="xnat"><h3>XNAT in Guy's and St Thomas' NHS Foundation Trust (GSTT)</h3></a>
-XNAT is a virtual platform capable of storing and managing medical images and associated data.
-Within GSTT, it forms a part of the local secure enclave for the purpose of federated learning in artificial intelligence projects.
-The data is ingested from PACS into XNAT where it is anonymised and sorted into relevant projects, ensuring data is only visible to those who need it, and allowing for data deletion upon project completion.
+XNAT is a picture archiving platform (a PACS system) capable of storing and managing medical images and associated data.
+Within GSTT, it forms a part of the local secure enclave for the purpose of federated learning in AI projects.
+The data is extracted from clinical PACS systems into XNAT where it is anonymised and sorted into relevant projects, ensuring data is only visible to those who are authorised to see it, and allowing for data deletion upon project completion.

 <!-- USER ACCESS -->
 <a name="useraccess"><h4>User access</h4></a>
 > ⚠️ Remember: To access GSTT's XNAT, users must be (1) connected to the Trust VPN either via a Trust computer on-site or via Citrix and (2) have a valid XNAT user account.

-- Users should open Google Chrome (preferred browser as it doesn't work well on Internet Explorer, Edge, etc.), and navigate to https://sp-pr-fipml01.gstt.local
+- Users should open Google Chrome (preferred browser as it doesn't work well on Internet Explorer, Edge, etc.), and navigate to https://sp-pr-flipml01.gstt.local
 - They can then navigate to the project(s) they have access to by clicking on _Browse > My Projects_ in the top-hand navigation bar
   - If the project does not exist yet, please contact [Dika](mailto:Dijana.Vilic@gstt.nhs.uk) and/or [Haleema](mailto:Haleema.AlJazzaf@gstt.nhs.uk) to create it